mikechambers/StringConvert/README.md

 ## Usage

-Select text and then select the command from _Edit > Convert_
+Select text and then select the command from the _Edit_ menu.

 Some commands also have keyboard shortcuts: